Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 How Online Peptide Therapy Works

-1. Virtual consultation — A physician or advanced practice nurse reviews your health history, current medications, symptoms, and goals.
-This happens via video or phone.
+1. Virtual consultation: A physician or advanced practice nurse reviews your health history, current medications, symptoms, and goals via video or phone.

-4. Injection training — Most providers include video instructions or a follow-up call to teach proper subcutaneous injection technique.
-This is not complicated, but instruction matters.
+4. Injection training: Most providers include video instructions or a follow-up call to teach proper subcutaneous injection technique.

-InjectCo offers virtual consultations for weight management peptide programs like compounded semaglutide and tirzepatide delivery, with delivery to patients throughout Texas.
+InjectCo offers virtual consultations for weight management peptide programs including compounded semaglutide and tirzepatide delivery, with shipping throughout Texas.

 FactorOnline/Home DeliveryIn-Clinic